 A unique hanging structure

 Our structure design plays a key role in realising the radical architectural form and floating blocks.
 The building is equipped with a light structure relying on the core, the only structural element that goes all the way to the ground and basement.
-This allows the blocks to be hanged with the floor plates suspended from the top diagonal elements tying the structure to the core.

 The floating bridge: light but strong